Briton and Frenchman arrested in Somalia's Puntland region

 The two men were arrested on Thursday after a three-month investigation into company called Oversight International, Puntland Security Minister Khalif Isse Mudan said in a statement released on Monday.

-“Oversight International engaged in the illegal activity of collecting mineral samples without permission of the Puntland government,” Mudan said.
+“Oversight International engaged in the illegal activity of collecting mineral samples without permission of Puntland Government,” Mudan said.
 Two local Somali staff were also arrested.

 Reuters was unable to contact the company for comment.
 An email to Oversight International did not receive a reply.